jwpconsulting/projectify/projectify/help/markdown_en/quota.md

 - You can create up to 10 projects
 - You can create up to 100 sections
 - You can create up to 1000 tasks
-- You can create up to 10 labels

 If you would like to create more items, and invite more users to your workspace, you can upgrade to a paid workspace from the workspace billing